Checks for abnormality

 Of all the babies born in the UK, 97% are healthy and 1% will be born with abnormalities that can be partly or completely corrected.
 However, about 2% of babies will have a major abnormality that cannot be corrected.
 Screening tests help to pick up potential problems and allow appropriate action to be taken.

 If you are particularly concerned – perhaps because you or someone in your family has an abnormality or a disability – talk to your midwife or doctor as soon as possible.
 They may be able to reassure you or offer you helpful information and tests to check for abnormalities, which can be done during pregnancy.

-If you have previously had a baby with an abnormality or disability, talk to your midwife or doctor and see if you need any additional care during this pregnancy.
+If you have previously had a baby with an abnormality or disability, talk to your midwife or doctor to see if you need any additional care during this pregnancy.

 What abnormalities will I be screened for?

 And also possibly:

 - sickle cell anaemia (if you are at risk)

 - Tay-Sachs disease (if you or your partner are Jewish)

 - cystic fibrosis (if there is a family history)